 - Only focusing on measurable factors.

 It’s not surprising that a large part of Passionned Group’s raison d’être is derived from these factors.
 We make organizations more intelligent and help managers and directors realize it.
-Read more about it in our book The Intelligent Organization.
+Read more about it in our book Data Science for Decision-Makers.

 Some famous statements by William Edwards Deming